mindaffect/pymindaffectBCI/docs/source/MessageSpec.md

    </td>
    <td>1 (2)
    </td>
    <td>The updated stimulus state for the object with objectUID.
-The stimulus state indicates a relevant characteristic of the stimulus used by the recogniser.
+The stimulus state indicates a relevant characteristic of the stimulus used by the decoder.
 For example if this object is in a high or low brightness state.
    </td>
   </tr>
 </table>